tae898/erc/MELD/README.md

 # MELD

 This directory includes jupyter notebooks.
 They are pretty much self-explanatory.
+You must install some python packages.
+If you haven't, go back to `README.md` of the root repo.

+## meld2gmrc

+You probably don't have to care about this.
+This is actually [part of the GMRC repo](https://github.com/cltl/GMRCAnnotation).
+I just didn't really know where to put this, and thus it is here.

+## configs

+This directory includes yaml files.
+They help you write configs and set the hyper parameter values.
+Once they are set right, you don't have to set paths every time using command arguments, which can be very tedious.

 ## Jupyter notebooks.